GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-java.md

 === "Kubernetes"

-    In Kubernetes, you can inject the trace agent through the [Datakit Operator](../datakit/datakit-operator.md#datakit-operator-inject-lib), or manually mount the trace agent into the application container.
+    In Kubernetes, you can inject the trace agent through the [DataKit Operator](../datakit/datakit-operator.md#datakit-operator-inject-lib), or manually mount the trace agent into the application container.

     ```yaml hl_lines="10-19" linenums="1"
     apiVersion: apps/v1